PeterSYoo/PeterSYoo/README.md

 - Teach coding to people who don't have access to education

 ### Current GitHub Projects
-&nbsp;&nbsp;&nbsp;📚 &nbsp;[Random Book Genre Generator](https://github.com/PeterSYoo/randomBookGenreGenerator)
+&nbsp;&nbsp;&nbsp; 📚 &nbsp;[Random Book Genre Generator](https://github.com/PeterSYoo/randomBookGenreGenerator)

 ### Future Projects I Want To Work On
-&nbsp;&nbsp;&nbsp;🤖 &nbsp; A Discord Bot that provides live data of the matches being played by your friends or yourself. (ex Valorant)
+&nbsp;&nbsp;&nbsp; 🤖 &nbsp; A Discord Bot that provides live data of the matches being played by your friends or yourself. (ex Valorant)